Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/exposure-tracking.md

 description: An overview of exposure tracking, the exposure event, and how to best track exposures within your system.
 ---

-An exposure event is an analytics event sent to Amplitude in order to inform Amplitude Experiment that a user has been exposed to a certain variant of an [experiment or feature flag](./data-model.md#flags-and-experiments).
+An exposure event is a [strictly defined](#exposure-event) analytics event sent to Amplitude in order to inform Amplitude Experiment that a user has been exposed to a certain variant of an [experiment or feature flag](./data-model.md#flags-and-experiments).
 Exposure events contain the **flag key** and the **variant** of the flag or experiment that the user has been exposed to in the event's event properties.

 When an [exposure event](#exposure-event) is ingested by Amplitude, the flag key and variant are used to **set or unset user properties** on the user associated with the event.
 Setting user properties is essential for experiment analysis queries on primary and secondary success metrics.